5 Sections of the PMP® Exam Explained

-Are you preparing to take the PMP exam and become a certified Project Management Professional?
+Are you preparing to take the Project Management Professional (PMP)® exam and become a Project Management Professional® credential holder?
 If so, you’ll feel more comfortable taking the exam when you know what to expect.

-Here is a comprehensive breakdown of all the sections covered on the PMP exam and what you should know about each one.
+Here is a general breakdown of all the sections covered on the PMP exam and what you should know about each one.

 The first of the five process groups you need to master to pass the PMP exam is project initiation.
-The Initiating phase of project management essentially creates the foundation for your entire project.
-In this phase, you develop the vision for the project, a complete view of what you want to accomplish.
+The Initiating process group of project management essentially creates the foundation for your entire project.
+In this process group, you develop the vision for the project, a complete view of what you want to accomplish.

 The project vision is a high-level view of the project, answering some key questions about how the project will be implemented: